isomerpages/pa-cdcsw/_what-we-do/For Environment/South West Eco Fund Plus.md

 third_nav_title: For Environment
 variant: markdown
 ---
-The South West Eco Fund PLUS supports ground-up initiatives by youths and helps to implement their ideas on environmental sustainability.
+The South West Eco Fund PLUS supports ground-up initiatives  and helps to implement their ideas on environmental sustainability.
 The fund criteria are as follows:

 *   The project must benefit the South West Community and achieve a community outreach of at least 100 participants;
 *   The project must be initiated by a team of at least five members;